wellingguzman/wellingguzman.com/public/hire-me.md

 I am interested in working on APIs, web applications, SaaS, micro-services, communication between systems and open source projects.

 I have a degree in Computer Engineering.
 I have worked with Development Agencies and startups to materialize their ideas into projects.
+I have experience creating a products from scratch, rewriting projects, improvement or adaptation of legacy code, working with different development stack and working in-house and with a remote team.

 ## Area of expertise & skills: